Seneca-ICTOER/software-testing/docs/F-QA/test-plan-4.md

 # The Software Test Plan

-This software test plan is one of the most fundamental documents for software testing.
+The software test plan is one of the most fundamental documents for software testing.
 However, with the rise of agile processes, it is frequently ignored.
 This is unfortunate because the test plan provides an overview of how all the software testing should be conducted.

 The test plan is really a project plan for the system testing.
 It is really the instruction manual for the testing process.
 The test plan should include:

-- A description of how the testing will be performed at a particular level, this could be a description of how testing for the entire system is performed or how user acceptance testing is to be performed.
+- A description of how the testing will be performed at a particular level.
+This could be a description of how testing for the entire system is performed or how user acceptance testing is to be performed.

 - The objectives of the testing which should describe what is being tested and what this will prove,